-299 EFRAG considers that separating these components provides information that allows users to better compare entities providing similar services albeit in different businesses or industries.
+300 EFRAG considers that separating these components provides information that allows users to better compare entities providing similar services albeit in different businesses or industries.

-- 300 At transition, entities are required to apply IFRS 17 retrospectively unless impracticable.
-In the latter case, entities can apply either the modified retrospective approach or the fair value approach. - 301 EFRAG acknowledges that the possible use of three different transition methods may affect comparability among entities and, in the case of very long-term contracts, over a considerable period.
-Furthermore, the comparability between contracts measured at fair value on transition and similar contracts issued after transition will be impaired. - 302 Alternative approaches (modified retrospective or fair value) have been developed in the standard to support the first time application when the full retrospective application is impracticable, owing to, for example, the absence of the necessary granular information from past periods.
+- 301 At transition, entities are required to apply IFRS 17 retrospectively unless impracticable.
+In the latter case, entities can apply either the modified retrospective approach or the fair value approach. - 302 EFRAG acknowledges that the possible use of three different transition methods may affect comparability among entities and, in the case of very long-term contracts, over a considerable period.
+Furthermore, the comparability between contracts measured at fair value on transition and similar contracts issued after transition will be impaired. - 303 Alternative approaches (modified retrospective or fair value) have been developed in the Standard to support the first-time application when the full retrospective application is impracticable, owing to, for example, the absence of the necessary granular information from past periods.
 EFRAG notes that judgement is required in all the transition methods, including with reference to the general requirements of IAS 8 (paragraph 51): there is a need for estimates in retrospective application and this is relevant to entities applying IFRS 17 for the first time, just as it is to entities applying other IFRS Standards for the first time.
 EFRAG concurs with the IASB in expecting that entities will often need to make estimates when applying a specified modification in the modified retrospective approach, not only in the application of the full retrospective method.
-EFRAG assesses that the use of judgement in this context supports the achievement of reliable information and, as such, a possible loss of comparability is acceptable if not unavoidable. - 303 When considering the existence of three different approaches to the transition as described in paragraphs 228 to 234 and its possible impact on comparability, EFRAG notes that the benefits in terms of practicability may justify the reduced comparability.
-In addition, in order to help with or mitigate the reduced comparability, separate disclosures are required for each transition approach that an entity applies.
-The separate disclosures are provided in all subsequent reporting periods post transition until all respective contracts are derecognised.
-An example is that reconciliations are required for each of the transition methods used.
-EFRAG also notes that the use of simplified options at transition has been applied in other standards.
+EFRAG assesses that the use of judgement in this context supports the achievement of reliable information and, as such, a possible loss of comparability is acceptable if not unavoidable. - When considering the existence of three different approaches to the transition as described in paragraphs 229 to 235 and its possible impact on comparability,

-insurance components and that entities would usually design contracts in a way that reflects their substance.
+26 The IASB Transaction Resource Group (TRG), created to support consistent implementation, observed that the lowest unit of account that is used in IFRS 17 is the contract that includes all insurance components and that entities would usually design contracts in a way that reflects their substance.
 Therefore, a contract with the legal form of a single contract would generally be considered on its own to be a single contract in substance.
 However, the TRG also observed that there might be circumstances where the legal form of a single contract would not reflect the substance of its contractual rights and obligations, therefore overriding the contract unit of account presumption would involve significant judgement and careful consideration of all relevant facts and circumstances.